-Johannes has been teaching yoga for the last 16 years and has been the Director of the Dance of Life Yoga studio since 2009.
+Johannes has been teaching yoga for the last 21 years and has been the Director of the Dance of Life Yoga studio since 2009.
 He has studied a variety of styles including Iyengar, Ashtanga, Hatha, Power Flow (Vinyasa) and Bikram.
 His versatility and experience is reflected in his ability to create inspirational and dynamic classes with solid foundation.
 In supporting safe practice while also challenging growth and development, Johannes focuses on attention to detail, precise alignment and effective use of the breath.
-He can be contacted at email@example.com or 0438 832 000.
+Johannes is available to teach both private classes and small groups (up to 4).
+He can be contacted at firstname.lastname@example.org or 0438 832 000.

 Elizabeth Bell has been teaching and practising yoga for over 30 years.
 By nature curious and playful, she values yoga for its inherent qualities of peacefulness, strength and steadiness.

 Her breath-led vinyasa classes flow with vigour, music and gentleness – the gifts of yoga.
 Over the years she has studied with cosmologists Maggie Nimmo and Eugenie Knox and in the inspired system of Vanda Scaravelli through Diane Long in Rome; she has spent time with Swami Satyananda in India and from Sivananda she received her certificate to teach.
 For the last 6 years has studied Patanjali’s yoga sutras with the Mohans and is currently half way through Ganesh Mohan’s Yoga Therapy course.
 Thankfully, learning never ends!
 Check out Elizabeth’s Ovarian Temple on her website www.yogayourway.com.au